 Author of Bridges of Madison County

-Robert James Waller is the author of the best selling book, "Bridges of Madison County".
-He is an Iowa native that enjoys photography and is a musician.
-Although Mr. Waller has always maintained that the book and the characters are fictional, the true to life settings where the movie was filmed and the similarities between Waller and the character of Robert Kincaid (both photographers and musicians) are obvious.
-They both share the first name, Robert, and some have said there is a resemblance in their appearance as shown in the picture here of Waller wearing suspenders like Kincaid's.
-Makes you wonder if there may have been a real Iowa farm wife named Francesca.
+Waller was an Iowa native who enjoyed photography and was a musician.
+He always maintained the book and the characters were fictional.
+However, the true to life settings where the movie was filmed and the similarities between Waller and the character of Robert Kincaid (both photographers and musicians) are obvious.
+They both shared the first name, Robert, and some have said there is a resemblance in their appearance as shown in the picture here of Waller wearing suspenders like Kincaid's.
+It makes you wonder if there may have been, in the author's memories, a real Iowa farm wife named Francesca.

 In 2002, Robert James Waller wrote another book called, A Thousand Country Roads.
 It is an epilogue to Bridges of Madison County and is said to be "the rest of the story".